 Loans and advances shall be classified on the basis of the collateral received as follows:

-‘Loans collateralized by immovable property’ shall include loans and advances formally secured by residential or commercial immovable property collateral, regardless of their loan/collateral ratio (commonly referred as ‘loan-to-value’) and the legal form of the collateral;
+‘Loans collateralized by immovable property’ shall include loans and advances formally secured by residential or commercial immovable property collateral, in accordance with par 173 (a) of this part and regardless of their loan/collateral ratio (commonly referred as ‘loan-to-value’) and the legal form of the collateral;

-‘Other collateralized loans’ shall include loans and advances formally secured by collateral, regardless of their loan/collateral ratio (commonly referred to as ‘loan-to-value’ (LTV) ratio) and the legal form of the collateral, other than ‘Loans collateralised by immovable property’.
-That collateral shall include pledges of securities, cash, and other collateral, regardless of the legal form of the collateral.
+‘Other collateralized loans’ shall include loans and advances formally secured by collateral, in accordance with par 173 (b) of this part and regardless of their loan/collateral ratio (commonly referred to as ‘loan-to-value’ (LTV) ratio) and the legal form of the collateral, other than ‘Loans collateralised by immovable property’.
+That collateral shall include pledges of securities, cash, and other collateral, regardless of the legal form of the collateral and regardless of whether the obligor has the right to sell/transfer/dispose the collateral, without seeking prior permission of the lender (fixed and floating charges).

 Loans and advances shall be classified based on the collateral and irrespective of the purpose of the loan.
 The carrying amount of loans and advances secured by more than one type of collateral shall be classified and reported as collateralised by immovable property where those loans and advances are secured by immovable property regardless of whether they are also secured by other types of collateral.